My Coaching Philosophy (The Johnson System)

 Every pupil of mine is a unique individual; although the fundamental principles and facts behind my teaching do not change, the way of applying them is versatile and tailored to the person in front of me.
 My students receive an individualised version of my method, The Johnson System, tuned specifically to them.

 With the assistance of my unique training devices I endeavour to offer every player a very individual and revealing technical experience which uncovers…

-Whether you should be using your vision centre for alignment purposes, or if you should actually be using what I would categorise as instinctive sighting instead
+Whether you should be using your vision centre for alignment purposes, or if you should actually be using what I would categorise as your familiar, or even your instinctive sighting instead